Best cameras for kids and teens – Updated 2021

 - It doesn’t work as well in low light

-Price: Appox £519.99
+Price: Approx £519.99

-Our recommended teens cameras
+Our recommended older teens cameras

 DSLRs

-DSLR’s are professional cameras, so they’re perfect for the more serious photographer who wants to take their photography to the next level.
+DSLRs are professional cameras, so they’re perfect for the more serious photographer who wants to take their photography to the next level.
 DSLRs allow you to change your lens so you have the freedom to experiment, with much sharper images as a result (compared to the bridge zoom).
 All DSLR cameras allow you to use fully manual settings, giving you complete control of your camera, but they also have all of the automatic/semi-automatic settings too so you have the option.
-All in all, its a much more versatile camera and perfect for beginners, amateurs and professionals alike.
+All in all, it’s a much more versatile camera and perfect for beginners, amateurs and professionals alike.
 We think these are some of the best cameras for a teenager.

 Entry level DSLRs